 The Jed Foundation.
 The Jed Foundation is a non-profit organization protecting emotional health and preventing suicides for teens and young adults within the U.S. Their online resource center is a great place to start taking care of your mental health.
 You’ll find quizzes, tips, and support on their website.

 National Institute of Mental Health (NIMH).
-NIMH is a leader within the field of mental health research.
-Their website is full of valuable information on various mental health conditions including what they look like, what risks they may pose, and how to go about treating them.
+NIMH is a leader in the field of mental disorder research.
+Its website is full of valuable information on various mental illnesses, including what they look like, what risks they may pose, and how to treat them.

 National Coalition for Mental Health Recovery (NCMHR).
-Led by mental health consumers and/or survivors, NCMHR is leading the transformation of the field through their vision of self-directed recovery.
+Led by mental health consumers and/or survivors, NCMHR is transforming the field through its vision of self-directed recovery.
 This website is a place to find support within a community and to improve the state of healthcare for those who are or have been affected by mental health issues.

 Substance Abuse and Mental Health Services Administration (SAMHSA).
 The SAMHSA website is a place to find treatment in your area.
 You can find help for substance abuse, mental health conditions, or a combination of both within the vast library of providers they have compiled.
 They offer a wealth of educational material on these challenging subjects.